Digitally Re-Reviewed and Re-Released Tapes

 The National Archives and Records Administration (NARA) took physical possession of the White House Tapes in August of 1977.
 From March through April of 1978, NARA’s primary focus was on creating a preservation copy of the original tapes.
 The original tapes were .5 mil and 6 ½ hours long and they were recorded at the very slow speed 15/16 inches per second (ips).
 NARA staff rewound the original tapes onto larger seven inch reel with a four inch hub which provided a tighter, more even wind.
 The preservation duplicate was on 1.0 mil tape and it was recorded at 3 ¾ ips.
 This copy is known as the “S-Copy”.
 However, because of ongoing legal disputes, at this time, NARA was not permitted to listen to the tapes and instead had to complete the duplication process by monitoring signal levels on the machines.

 By September 1978, NARA had finished the duplication and started to processes the tapes in order to gain intellectual control over the collection.
 The original tape boxes had very little information about the content of the tapes and usually only included an approximate date of creation.
 Archivists listened to the tapes to start piecing together participants, subjects, date, location etcetera.
 This process also included a review of the content to identify restricted sections of each conversation in accordance with PRMPA, and its implementing public access regulations––which is more fully described below.
+During this period the existence of seven blank reels of tape was discovered: 171, 173, 175, 187, 600, 680, and 950.
+These reels may have been placed on the recorders but were never used.
+Nonetheless they were given number designations.
+They are currently arranged as the Blank Sound Recording Series.

 Despite gaining more intellectual control over the collection archivists needed a solution for quickly and consistently navigating the tapes to find specific conversations and restrictions in order to comply with PRMPA and the various legal decisions.
 To solve this problem, NARA created another duplication of the tapes for reference use.
 This copy, known as the “Enhanced Masters,” had additional technical processing which included spectrum analysis, signal boosting, noise removal, and each tape was stamped with Society of Motion Picture & Television Engineers (SMPTE) timecode.
 The Enhanced Masters were made on 3 ¾ ips and 1.5 millimeter tape.
 Each reel was approximately one-hour long with multiple reels making up a full tape.
 The timecode enabled archivists to fully comply with PRMPA restrictions.